mekkablue/Glyphs-Scripts/README.md

 * **Import Kerning from .fea File:** Choose an .fea file containing a kern feature in AFDKO code, and this script will attempt to import the kerning values into the frontmost font master (see *Window > Kerning*).
 * **KernCrash Current Glyph:** Opens a new tab containing kerning combos with the current glyph that collide in the current fontmaster.
 * **KernCrasher:** Opens a new tab with Kerning Combos that crash in the current fontmaster. *Needs Vanilla.*
+* **Kern String Mixer:** Intersect two sets of glyphs (tokens are possible) with each other in order to get all possible glyph combinations. *Needs Vanilla.*
 * **New Tab with All Group Members:** Select two glyphs, e.g. ‘Ta’, run the script, and it will open a new tab with all combinations of the right kerning group of T with the left kerning group of a.
 * **New Tab with Glyphs of Same Kerning Groups:** Opens a new tab containing all members of the left and right kerning groups of the current glyph.
 * **New Tab with Kerning Missing in Masters:** Opens New Tabs for each master showing kerning missing in this master but present in other masters.